 Everyone experiences the ups and downs of life as they grow older.
 Perhaps you’ve been through some hard times recently, or maybe it’s been a while since you’ve felt any major lows.
 As we age, many things in our lives slow down or shift to a new stage that requires us to make adjustments.

-If you’re anything like the CEOs listed in this article, you may have found yourself wondering what you could have done differently as an adult if you had the chance to redo your twenty’s all over again.
-Here are some of their lesser-known secrets — things that they wish they had known when they were younger:
+You may have found yourself wondering what you could have done differently as an adult if you had the chance to redo your twenty’s all over again.
+Here are a few lesser-known secrets from top CEOs; things that they wish they had known when they were younger:

 How to work with people better.